rom-rb/rom-rb.org/source/doc-pages/guides/basics/mappers.md

 users.map_with(:entity).first # the alternative syntax
 ```

 Like relations, **mappers are applied lazily**.
-This means the datastore won't be touched until some "finalizing" method (`first`, `every`, `to_a` etc.) is called over the whole request.
+This means the datastore won't be touched until some "finalizing" method (`each`, `first`, `to_a` etc.) is called over the whole request.
 You can filter the relation results in any order, either before or after calling a mapper.
 All the following definitions do the same:

 ```ruby
 users.with_tasks.with_tags.as(:entity)